 In order to increase your home window and door security, solid locks are necessary.

 In most cases, the original locks are not solid enough to secure your windows.
-Secondary good-quality window locks are indispensable to theft-proof or secure your crank-out windows of your apartment.
+Secondary good-quality window locks are indispensable to theft-proof or secure the crank-out windows of your apartment.

 Got bumped by such questions when wandering forums, like "What are the best window security locks for single/double hung windows?
 How to secure casement windows?".